What’s the Problem?

 Do I Have a WinCo Blackberries Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in WinCo Blackberries Lawsuits.
-We are handling individual litigation nationwide and currently accepting new norovirus cases in all 50 states.
+We are handling individual food poisoning litigation nationwide and currently accepting new norovirus cases in all 50 states.

 If you or a loved one developed symptoms of norovirus after eating WinCo Blackberries, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.